 The C. Ludens Ringnes Sculpture Collection was established in 2018 through the generosity of Christian Ringnes during the Harvard Business School Campaign.
 This gift enables the acquisition of contemporary sculpture and supports the School's public sculpture loan exhibition program.
 These permanent and temporary works enrich the experiences of all who reside on and visit the HBS community, and serve as a catalyst for discussion.
 Click here for a downloadable map of the sculpture currently on view on campus.

-The Stamps Reading Room in Baker Library also houses the HBS Art & Artifacts Book Collection, which contains books about artists that are represented in the HBS Art & Artifacts Collection, including artists who have works in the Schwartz Art Collection, as well as artists who have been featured in exhibitions and in the contemporary sculpture program at HBS.
+The Stamps Reading Room in Baker Library also houses the HBS Art & Artifacts Book Collection, which contains books and exhibition catalogues about artists that are represented in the HBS Art & Artifacts Collection, Schwartz Art Collection, and C. Ludens Ringnes Sculpture Collection, as well as artists who have been featured in temporary exhibitions at HBS.